|

 that the survey of Cate's Marsh and the Long Marsh was

-It says that William led a survey party into the upper
+William led a survey party into the upper Potomac

-Fairfax, to survey and locate these lands.
-The boy
+and locate these lands.
+The boy surveyors crossed the

-the Blue ridge; William Lindsey piloted them into the
+Blue ridge; William Lindsey piloted them into the Upper

-Robert Ashby, marker.
-More than three hundred tracts
+chainmen, and Robert Ashby, marker.
+More than three

-and the first President of the United States, surveyed
+first President of the United States, surveyed the first

 |